 - Linux (64 bit and 32 bit)

-Here is a screenshot of the Telegram desktop app.
+Here is a screenshot of the Telegram desktop app I tested out on Mac OS.

 One drawback with the Telegram desktop app is that you won’t have access to all the same features and capabilities that you do on your phone.
 However, if nothing else, the Desktop app will be a lifesaver in those times when you need to send long text messages.